 Planning on traveling long-term?
-There are some essential things you need to think about before any long term travel and some really important things you need to carry.
+There are some essential things you need to think about and some really important things to carry for longterm travel.
 In this post Guest Contributor, Harris Norman offers his expert advice.

 Young people these days want to travel more than ever.
 And this isn’t just an empty statement.
 It’s actually a scientifically-backed fact.